- Climate, Energy & Smart Cities

 Finally, Joe’s public-private expertise extends to other areas as well, including P3 transactions for infrastructure.
 On behalf of the Bayonne Municipal Utilities Authority (BMUA), he negotiated a 40-year concession agreement with a private sector joint venture for the Authority’s water and wastewater systems.
 The BMUA transaction won national awards, and the “revenue path” model employed in that transaction promises to be replicated throughout the country.
 Joe has provided similar advice to other municipalities throughout New Jersey.

 Joe routinely speaks in New Jersey and nationally on redevelopment, development and public-private partnerships, and has authored numerous articles on such topics.
-He is on the Advisory Board for the Rutgers Business School Center for Real Estate and is a member of the New Jersey Bar Association, the National Association of Industrial and Office Properties, the Association of Environmental Authorities and the National Association of Bond Lawyers.
-Joe is currently serving on Governor Murphy's Restart and Recovery Advisory Council, Facilities and Construction Subcommittee.
+He is on the Advisory Board for the Rutgers Business School Center for Real Estate and is a member of the New Jersey Bar Association, the Essex County Bar Association, the National Association of Industrial and Office Properties, the Association of Environmental Authorities, the Atlantic County Economic Alliance and the National Association of Bond Lawyers.
+Joe is currently serving on boards of Big Brothers Big Sisters of essex, Hudson & Union Counties, University Hospital and the New Jersey Chamber of Commerce.
+He is also a member of the City of Newark Commission on Homelessness.

 News